Gameday inactives, injuries and weather: Week 15

 Houston

+Inactives: CB Phillip Gaines, DE Andrew Brown, OT Charlie Heck, CB John Reid, RB Duke Johnson, QB Josh McCown and RB C.J.
+Prosise

 Lineup notes: RB David Johnson came off the Reserve/COVID-10 list and should return.
-RB Duke Johnson (neck) was out of practice Friday and is questionable.
+RB Duke Johnson (neck) has been downgraded to out from questionable.
 WR Randall Cobb (toe) remains on Injured Reserve.
 WR Brandin Cooks (neck) practiced Friday and is off the report.

 Indianapolis